ICWeiner/svg/README.md

 ## Tarefas realizadas

-Implemented support for circles
+Implemented support for circles \
-Implemented support for polygons and rectangles
+Implemented support for polygons and rectangles \
+Implemented support for polylines and lines \